 2017 ‘Lviv-London Double Impact with Asya Gefter and Mark Tokar’, Pushkin House, London, 14 November

 2017 Multimedia Exhibition ‘Fragments of Memory’ / “Пазли Пам’ятi”, Museum of Ideas, Lviv, Ukraine, 14 September – 8 October

 2017 Catena Art Residency “Roots”, Workshop video, Berlin, July 17 – 27

-2017 Film ‘From Pop Art to Community Arts: Hackney in the 1970s-80s’ for A British Museum Partnership Exhibition ‘Warhol to Walker: American prints from pop art to today’, Hackney Museum, London, 11 July – 16 September
+2017 Film ‘From Pop Art to Community Arts: Hackney in the 1970s-80s’ for the British Museum Partnership Exhibition ‘Warhol to Walker: American prints from pop art to today’, Hackney Museum, London, 11 July – 16 September

 2017 ‘Show and Tell’, London Alternative Photography Collective, The Photographers Gallery, London, June 3

 2016 A-n blog, Audio-visual journey to Galicia of Debora Vogel, ongoing

 2016 ‘Seed to Harvest’ Sukkot live performance, Dublin, Ireland, October 16

 2016 ‘Obsolete & Discontinued’ group show , Revela-T Analog Photography Festival, Vilassar de Dalt, Spain, May 20 – June 5

 2016 ‘Inundation’ group exhibition, The Greenhouse , Norfolk and Norwich Festival & Open Studios, Norwich, May 13 – June 12